Vitamin C Dosage for Kids – Health Benefits & Foods

 Symptoms of Vitamin C Deficiency in Kids

-While it is unusual, chances of a deficiency cannot be ignored in children as they could refuse to eat fruits and vegetables and deny themselves this helpful vitamin.
-Signs of scurvy and other deficiencies should not be ignored and you should take your child to the doctor for a check-up.
+While it is unusual, the chances of a deficiency cannot be ignored in children as they could refuse to eat fruits and vegetables and deny themselves this helpful vitamin.
+Signs of scurvy and other deficiencies should not be ignored, and you should take your child to the doctor for a check-up.

-- Slow healing time
+- The slow healing time of wounds

 - Complaints of gum inflammation

 - Bleeding nose